 Tracts that Draw from Thai Culture

-Besides the above tracts from Kanok, I want to make special mention of two tracts that make specific effort to draw upon elements of Thai culture in order to relate the Gospel message to Thai people.
+Besides the above tracts from Kanok, I want to make special mention of three tracts that make specific effort to draw upon elements of Thai culture in order to relate the Gospel message to Thai people.

 Invitation from the Great King